 1. The amount of the award is contingent upon the number of credit hours for which you are enrolled.

 2. Outside aid received, which is not listed in the award letter should be reported to the Financial Aid Office.
 The aid package may have to be adjusted to reflect the aid reported, but an attempt will be made to reduce loans instead of reducing scholarship and grants.

 3. Under provisions of the United States Criminal Code, intentional false statements or misrepresentations on any of the application materials may subject you to a fine of not more than $10,000 or imprisonment of not more than five years, or both.

-4. No person shall, on the basis of race, color, handicap, national origin, or sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance or under any program or activity operated by Grace Bible College.
+4. No person shall, on the basis of race, color, handicap, national origin, or sex be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any program or activity receiving federal financial assistance or under any program or activity operated by Grace Christian University.